 Sometimes your cancer or treatment can make you feel very ill and you feel too tired and weak to move around as much as usual.
 Staying still increases the risk of clotting because the normal movement of the leg muscles helps to pump the blood back up to the heart.

 After surgery you may not be able to move around much at first.
 If you are having a big operation your nurse will give you a pair of elastic stockings to wear afterwards.
 The stockings help to prevent blood clots.
-You may need to wear these for a few weeks after your operation.
+You need to wear these until you are moving around fully.
+This may be for a few weeks after your operation.

 Long journeys, such as long haul flights, can increase the risk of clots.
 If you are worried about risk of deep vein thrombosis (DVT) when travelling, there is some helpful advice on the Patient.co.uk website.

 Taking the oral contraceptive pill can increase the risk of developing a blood clot.
 Smoking can also increase the risk.
 If you have any other medical conditions such as diabetes or heart disease, you may already have an increased risk of a blood clot.